Skip to content

 The Chinese Dragon

-In addition to all the exceptional symbolism of the Chinese Dragon, it represents the developing, pioneering, and unrelenting spirit of the Chinese people that keep up with the pace of the world.
+In addition to all the exceptional symbolism of the Chinese Dragon, it represents the developing, pioneering, and unrelenting spirit of the Chinese people, which keeps up with the pace of the world.

 Significance of the Chinese Dragon in China

-The significance of the dragon in China goes all the way back to the beginning of creation, where the creation of the Chinese people is closely associated with the Chinese dragon.
+The significance of the dragon in China goes back to the beginning of creation when the creation of the Chinese people was closely associated with the Chinese dragon.
 While there are several interpretations of the legend, the dragon is at the core of it.

 One interpretation goes that Pan Gu, an ancient Chinese deity, was the first divine being who created everything and was helped by a dragon during the creation of the universe.
-In essence, Pan Gu had emerged from an egg which contained the entirety of the cosmos, and his birth released the whole universe.
+Pan Gu emerged from an egg containing the entirety of the cosmos, and his birth released the whole universe.
 Another interpretation goes that the first humans were moulded from mud by a goddess named Nu Gua, who had a woman’s torso and a dragon’s or a snake’s tale in earlier versions of the legend.

 The Chinese Dragon

-As dragons in Western culture were mainly portrayed as evil beings, usually fearsome and blowing fire out of their mouths, they weren’t thought much highly of.
-However, dragons are divine and noble creatures in Chinese and several other Asian cultures.
+In Western culture, dragons are mainly portrayed as evil beings, usually fearsome and blowing fire out of their mouths.
+They aren’t thought highly of.
+However, dragons are divine and noble in Chinese and other Asian cultures.
 They were once worshipped as they possessed many dignified and respectable characteristics.
-Wisdom, luck, nobility, and protection were some of the main offerings by the dragon to the people.
+Wisdom, luck, nobility, and protection were some of the main offerings the dragon gave the people.

 Colours of the Chinese Dragon and their Symbolism

-There are different colours of the Chinese Dragon; each colour symbolizes something different and is used differently from the other colours.
+There are different colours of the Chinese Dragon; each colour symbolizes something different and is used differently.
 These colours are:

 1. Blue and Green

-These two colours, in general, are representative of nature and its different elements.
-Blue and green dragons in China also represent nature, as well as health, peace, healing, and growth.
-Using blue and green dragons signifies that spring is close when plants start growing again and new life springs out of the soil.
+These two colours, in general, represent nature and its different elements.
+Blue and green dragons in China also represent nature, health, peace, healing, and growth.
+Using blue and green dragons signifies spring is close when plants start growing again, and new life springs from the soil.

 2. Red

 You often see the Red Dragon when the Chinese Dragon is depicted because Red is China’s lucky colour.
-You will notice the Red Dragon adorning buildings or houses where a wedding or a festival takes place.
+You will notice the Red Dragon adorning buildings or houses where a wedding or festival occurs.
 People will also decorate their homes with red dragons to draw good luck during many celebrations and festivals.
 The colour red also depicts the dragons used in dragon dancing.

 3. Black